NFL Today, Wild-Card Playoffs

 Defense

-— Kenny Moore II, Colts, had a sack and an interception in Indianapolis' 21-7 victory at Houston.
+— Melvin Ingram, Chargers, had seven tackles, two sacks, a forced fumble and a fumble recovery — on Uchenna Nwosu's game-sealing strip-sack — in Los Angeles' 23-17 win at Baltimore.

-— K.J.
-Wright, Seahawks, had nine total tackles and an athletic, juggling interception in the end zone to end a scoring threat by Dallas in Seattle's 24-22 loss.
+— Michael Bennett and Tim Jernigan, Eagles.
+Each had a sack in Philadelphia's 16-15 victory at Chicago.

 STREAKS & STATS